kogpsy/jspsych-experiment-template/README.md

 # jspsych_template

 This project was generated using `jspsych_template`.
-It leverages `jspsych-builder` (and therefore Babel, Webpack and SASS) to easy jsPsych development and automate the build process.
+It leverages `jspsych-builder` (and therefore Babel, Webpack and SASS) to ease jsPsych development and automate the build process.

 ## Getting started

-The package manager used is Yarn ([for a quick introduction, see here][1]).
+The package manager used is yarn ([for a quick introduction, see here][1]).
 Make sure you have it installed in order to use this template to develop jsPsych experiments.

 As with every modern Javascript project, after cloning the source code you need to install the project dependencies with `yarn install`.
 This step is only required at the beginning and when the dependencies change.